Debt to Income Ratio

 About the qualifying ratio

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto/boat payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+Recurring debt includes things like auto loans, child support and monthly credit card payments.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses